-In accordance with Raymond School District Policy JLCA, each child must have a complete physical examination within one year preceding first entry to school.
-The Board also requires that physical exams be completed before entry into middle school and again before high school.
+In accordance with Raymond School District Policy JLCA, a physical exam is required for all students entering a new school within the district.
 This physical must be less than a year old at the start of the school year in August.
 Please schedule your child's physical as soon as possible, as these appointments fill up fast.
 Do not hesitate to call your school nurse if you have any questions or concerns.

-For the 2020-2021 school year physicals will be due December 1, 2020 due to the COVID-19 related impact on medical centers and their ability to schedule appointments.
+For the 2020-2021 school year only, physicals will be due December 1, 2020 due to the COVID-19 related impact on medical centers and their ability to schedule appointments.
+Students who enroll after the start of the school year will have until December 1st or 60 days, whichever is longer, to provide proof of a physical examination.